Skyrmion Phase and Non-Fermi Liquid Behavior in Nonsymmorphic Magnetic Weyl Semimetals

-We fit the resistance $\rho_{xx}$ with temperature by the relation $\rho_{xx}=a+bT^\alpha$, where $a$ and $b$ are constants and the fitted $\alpha$ are shown in Fig. \ref{fig3}c.
-Without external magnetic field, $\alpha\sim 4.9$ for the free model $H_0$ and $\alpha\sim 2.9$ after considering the nesting multi-${\bf Q}$ cycloid magnetic configuration, and this case is consistent with the experimental observations in PrAlGe and LaAlGe \cite{White2020,Philip2021}.
-After applying the in-plane magnetic field, $\alpha$ lies between $3-5$ for both the free Hamiltonian $H_0$ (\ref{eq1}) and with the Kondo interaction $H$ (\ref{eq2}), which are all deviates from the Fermi liquid behavior $\rho_{xx}\sim T^2$.
+We fit the resistance $\rho_{xx}$ with temperature by the relation $\rho_{xx}=c_1+c_2T^\alpha$, where $c_1$ and $c_2$ are constants and the fitted $\alpha$ are shown in {Fig. \ref{fig3}e}.
+Without external magnetic field, $\alpha\sim 3.5$ after considering the nesting multi-${\bf Q}$ cycloid magnetic configuration, and this case is consistent with the experimental observations in PrAlGe and LaAlGe \cite{White2020,Philip2021}.
+After applying the in-plane magnetic field, $\alpha$ lies between $3-5$, which are all deviates from the Fermi liquid behavior $\rho_{xx}\sim T^2$. {Furthermore, $\lambda_x\sim 0.141$ is the phase boundary between the nontrivial Skyrmion number and the trivial one (see Fig. \ref{fig2}d), we notice that $\alpha>4$ in the Skyrmion phase and $\alpha<4$ in the trivial one which indicates a phase transition.}

-In Fig. \ref{fig3}d, we plot the resistance of THE $\rho^{THE}_{xy}$ by subtracting the contribution of anomalous Hall effect $\rho^A_{xy}$ of the free Hamiltonian $H_0$ (\ref{eq1}) from the total Hall resistance $\rho_{xy}$.
-We find that the large $\rho^{THE}_{xy}$ fluctuates between {positive} and negative which indicates the influence of Skyrmion lattice on the transport of the Weyl fermions.
-Furthermore, then $\lambda_x=0.3$, $\rho^{THE}_{xy}\sim 0$ which is consistent with the Skyrmion number $N_s=0$ where $\rho^{THE}_{xy}$ is proportional to the Skyrmion number \cite{Nagaosa2004}.
-A more detailed study on the motion of semiclassical wave package of Weyl fermion under the effect of the Berry phase of Skyrmion lattice will be present in future works \cite{niu2010}.
+In {Fig. \ref{fig3}f}, we plot the resistance of THE $\rho^{THE}_{xy}$ by subtracting the contribution of anomalous Hall effect $\rho^A_{xy}$ of the free Hamiltonian $H_0$ (\ref{eq1}) from the total Hall resistance $\rho_{xy}$.
+We find that the large $\rho^{THE}_{xy}$ fluctuates between {positive} and negative which indicates the influence of Skyrmion lattice on the transport of the Weyl fermions. {Instead of the THE caused by topologically trivial non-relativistic fermions which is proportional to the Skyrmion number \cite{Nagaosa2004}, the non-linear behavior of THE in {Fig. \ref{fig3}f} implies the competition between the topology of Weyl fermion in momentum space and the topology of Skyrmion in real space.
+To further investigate the interplay between different topologies,} a more detailed study on the motion of semiclassical wave package of Weyl fermion under the effect of the Berry phase of Skyrmion lattice will be present in future works \cite{niu2010}.